The Human Truth Foundation

 ...

-The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and The Isle of Man24.
+The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and San Marino24.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are The Cook Islands, The Marshall Islands and Niue24.
+And, although often through no fault of the average citizen, the worst countries are Angola, Somalia and S. Sudan24.

-25 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Europe and The Balkans24, whereas the worst are Micronesia, Africa and Australasia24.
+36 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, its immunizations take-up and childhood mortality (so far).
+The regions with the best average results per country are Scandinavia, Europe and The Mediterranean24, whereas the worst are Micronesia, Africa and Melanesia24.

 For more, see:

 The Marshall Islands is a pretty unhealthy country.
-The Marshall Islands does worse than average for its fertility rate14, its adolescent birth rate25 (amongst the worst in Australasia), its average life expectancy11 (amongst the worst in Australasia) and in its immunizations take-up26.
-And finally, it falls into the worst 20 when it comes to its food aid and health contributions and WHO compliance27 (amongst the highest in Australasia) and in the prevalence of overweight adults28 (one of the worst in Australasia).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+The Marshall Islands does worse than average in its fertility rate14, its smoking rate25, its adolescent birth rate26 (amongst the highest in Australasia), childhood mortality in the 2020s (so far)27, its average life expectancy11 (amongst the worst in Australasia) and in its immunizations take-up28.
+And finally, it falls into the worst-performing 20 in terms of its food aid and health contributions and WHO compliance29 (amongst the worst in Australasia) and in the prevalence of overweight adults30 (one of the worst in Australasia).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Marshall Islands improved by just +2.6yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 Marshall Islands had the highest average fertility rate in the world in the 1960s.
 Since then, it is amongst only 7 countries who have seen their fertility rate drop by more than 5 since the 1960s (until 2022).
 Its peak fertility rate was 8.36 in 1966.

 Life Expectancy